Introduction

 - Using

-, we can create a container with the same configuration as production usingNODE_ENV=production
+docker, we can create a container with the same configuration as production usingNODE_ENV=production.

 - Using